Sign InSign Up

 • Line 13 – Interest

-Interest on business loans or mortgages.
+Interest on loans or business mortgages.

 • Line 14 – Depreciation

-Report depreciation from Form 4562.
+Report depreciation expense recorded on Form 4562.

 • Line 15 – Depletion

-For businesses extracting natural resources.
+For businesses extracting natural resources like mining or oil.

 • Line 16 – Advertising

-Marketing and advertising expenses.
+Marketing and promotional expenses.

 • Line 17 – Pension, Profit-Sharing, etc.